cambridge-ceu/csd3/README.md

-The repository contains some information for users of the HPC facility (Cardio) at the [Cardiovascular Epidemiology Unit (CEU)](https://www.phpc.cam.ac.uk/ceu/) regarding transition to the Univeristy HPC, or the
+The repository collects information for users of the HPC facility (Cardio) at the [Cardiovascular Epidemiology Unit (CEU)](https://www.phpc.cam.ac.uk/ceu/) regarding transition to the Univeristy HPC, or the
 Cambridge Service for Data Driven Discovery (CSD3) hosted by [Research Computing Services](https://www.csd3.cam.ac.uk/) as documented [here](https://docs.hpc.cam.ac.uk/hpc/).

 ## Contents